CaptainASIC/Singularity-Launcher/README.md

 1. **Lab Setup**: Configure your development environment with the necessary tools and libraries.
 2. **Local AI**: Deploy AI containers optimized for your hardware.
+   - Click on the start button (▶) for any service
+   - If the service container doesn't exist, you'll be prompted to build it
+   - The system will automatically select the appropriate compose file for your hardware
+   - Once built, the service will start automatically
 3. **Container Management**: Use the footer controls to start, stop, or restart containers.
 4. **Exit**: Safely shut down the application and optionally stop running containers.

+### Hardware-Optimized Containers

+Singularity Launcher automatically detects your hardware and selects the appropriate container configuration:

+- **NVIDIA DGX Systems**: Uses multi-GPU configurations with optimized memory allocation
+- **NVIDIA Jetson Devices**: Selects the specific configuration for your Jetson model (Orin Nano, Orin NX, AGX Orin)
+- **NVIDIA Consumer GPUs**: Uses optimized configurations for RTX/GeForce cards
+- **AMD GPUs**: Uses ROCm-enabled configurations
+- **Apple Silicon**: Uses Metal-accelerated configurations
+- **CPU-only systems**: Falls back to CPU-optimized configurations

 ## Architecture